A Letter from the Ashes

 And mine to heal.

 One of my biggest regrets is how I used to lash out and then go silent.
 Sometimes publicly.
-Sometimes in private messages.
+Sometimes in private.
 Sometimes both.

-There’s more I could say about financial struggles and other areas where I failed, but that’s another letter.
+There’s more I could say about financial struggles and other failures, but that’s another letter.

 It’s all real.